Namularbre/node_password_manager/README.md

 4. Next, clone the repository or download the code and extract it somewhere.

-5. Create a .env file, with this information:
+5. Create a .env file from this model:

 ````
 DBHOST=your_db_host